All Episodes

 By the way, what are they going to pound down?

-This is what this is what people are afraid of.
+This is what people are afraid of.

-And I said, Oh, I guess that's the day the music dies that the United States doesn't exist anymore.
+And I said, oh, I guess that's the day the music dies that the United States doesn't exist anymore.

 Yes.